huBioinfo/CytoCommunity/README.md

 #### 4. Step3_ConsensusClustering.R

-To make the soft clustering result more robust, step 3 is consensus clustering using R, with file "ConsensusLabel_MajorityVoting.csv" generated to show the result.
-Make sure that package diceR has been installed.
+To make the soft clustering result more robust, step3 performs consensus clustering using R, with file "ConsensusLabel_MajorityVoting.csv" generated to show the result.
+Make sure that the diceR package has been installed before step3.

 ```
 (CytoCommunity) PS D:\test\CytoCommunity-main\Unsupervised_CytoCommunity> Rscript.exe Step3_ConsensusClustering.R